X

 Do I need a home battery if I already have solar panels?

-While solar panels can generate energy during the day, they don't produce electricity at night or during cloudy weather, making it necessary to use energy stored in batteries.
-Additionally, batteries allow you to be more independent from the grid, which can save you money and increase your home's energy security.
+While solar panels can generate energy during the day, they don't produce electricity at night or during cloudy weather, making using energy stored in batteries necessary.
+Additionally, batteries allow you to be more independent from the grid, saving money and increasing your home's energy security.

 What type of home battery backup system do I need?